Be a PCC Beaver at No Cost Through the Kansas Promise Scholarship

 You can continue your education on your own schedule, either as a full or part-time student, and get tuition, books, supplies and fees completely covered!

-$10 Million are officially allocated to fund education across Kansas at the two-year level through the Kansas Promise Act, signed by Governor Laura Kelly on April 23, 2021.
+$10 Million were officially allocated to fund education across Kansas at the two-year level through the Kansas Promise Act, signed by Governor Laura Kelly on April 23, 2021.

 Eligible areas of study include two-year Associate Degree programs or CTE Certificate or stand-alone programs.